 Most of the resources used to meet your child's educational needs can be found in the classroom.
 Where a specific need is identified we will endeavour to meet the child's needs by sourcing the most appropriate resources.
-Money may also be spent on further additional resources, staffing costs, staff training, specialist support/outside agencies and time allocated to the SENCO to monitor the support.
+If school receives additional funding for a pupil with SEND, this may help to provide additional resources, staffing costs, staff training, specialist support/outside agencies and time allocated to the SENCO to monitor the support.